jyobb/islandora_map_browse/README.md

 There are several configuration settings you should review and the module configuration is available on this drupal path - admin/islandora/mapbrowse.

-* Fedora Base URL - uum, the base url?
+* Islandora Base URL - uum, the base url?
-* Fedora base prefix - everything before the PID
+* Islandora base prefix - everything before the PID
 * Fedora base thumbnail suffix - everything after the PID for the thumbnail view
 * Solr coordinate field - the solr field containing the lat, long
 * Solr Title field - the solr field containing the title